bbauska/Coursera-Bootstrap/readme.md

 We will look at some of these with some examples in the next few slides.

-The first thing that we\'ll look at is variables.
+The first thing that we&apos;ll look at is variables.

 Now in many CSS classes that you define, you might have some repeated use of certain quantities.